muzahidul-2000/SaaSFy/README.md

-# SaaSFy 🚀
+# SaaSfy 🚀

-SaaSFy is an all-in-one AI-powered SaaS platform to supercharge your productivity.
+SaaSfy is an all-in-one AI-powered SaaS platform to supercharge your productivity.
 Write articles, generate images, edit photos, and optimize resumes — all in one place.

 ---